Peeragogy/Peeragogy.github.io/ALL.md

     Journal*, 11, 55-66.

----
+# Adding structure

----In the introduction to “Organizing a Learning Context”, we remarked that a “learning space” is *only potentially* less structured than a “course”.
+In the introduction to “Organizing a Learning Context”, we remarked that a “learning space” is *only potentially* less structured than a “course”.
 For example, a library tends to be highly structured, with quiet rooms for reading, protocols for checking out books, a cataloging